The LDBC Social Network Benchmark Interactive workload v2: A transactional graph query benchmark with deep delete operations: Design principles

 \subsection{Simplicity: Stable query runtimes, single output metric}

 \begin{benchmarkDesignCriterion} The benchmark must be understandable and its results must be easy to interpret, otherwise, it lacks credibility. \end{benchmarkDesignCriterion}

 \paragraph{Stable runtimes} To make the benchmark results easy to interpret, it is desirable that instances of a given query type have similar expected runtimes (referred to as \emph{stable runtimes}).
 Ensuring this for graph workloads is non-trivial due to the highly skewed distribution exhibited in real-world networks~\cite{newman_power_law}.
 For example, in a social network, a few \Person nodes have a very large number of edges while others only have a few connections.
-This has a significant impact on runtimes: if query parameters are selected using uniform random sampling, query runtimes will be unstable, often exhibiting a multimodal distribution that spreads across many orders of magnitude and has several outliers~\cite[Figure 4(e)]{DBLP:journals/pvldb/SzarnyasWSSBWZB22}. \snbinteractivevtwo employs a sophisticated \emph{parameter curation} process to select input parameters that ensure stable runtimes (\autoref{sec:parameter-curation}).
+This has a significant impact on runtimes: if query parameters are selected using uniform random sampling, query runtimes will be unstable, often exhibiting a multimodal distribution that spreads across many orders of magnitude and has several outliers~\cite{DBLP:conf/tpctc/GubichevB14,DBLP:journals/pvldb/SzarnyasWSSBWZB22}. \snbinteractivevtwo employs a sophisticated \emph{parameter curation} process to select input parameters that ensure stable runtimes (\autoref{sec:parameter-curation}).

 \paragraph{Guaranteed executability} Stable runtimes also necessitate that operations are \emph{executable} at their scheduled start time.
-For example, if an operation targets entities that do not yet exist, the operation often becomes trivial or the system returns a runtime exception, compromising stable runtimes.
+For example, if an operation targets entities that do not yet exist or were already deleted, the operation becomes trivial or results in a runtime exception, compromising stable runtimes.
 Therefore, our workload generator ensures that its operations are always executable.

 \paragraph{Single metric} The result of an \snbinteractive benchmark run is characterized by a single metric, \emph{throughput} (operations/second), which captures the system-under-test's end-to-end performance on a transactional graph workload.